JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 If it is true that such practices lead to a consciousness of the presence of God, how would Jesus as depicted in _The Urantia Book_ regard hesychasm?

 The UrantiaBook reveals that Jesus used various meditation techniques in his practice of the presence of God.
-The Greek Alexandrian philosopher Rodan depicts Jesus as a man fully devoted to a “habit” or “technique” that he “so consistently practices...the isolation of worshipful meditation.” ([UB 160:1.10](/en/The_Urantia_Book/160#p1_10))
+The Greek Alexandrian philosopher Rodan depicts Jesus as a man fully devoted to a “habit” or “technique” that he “so consistently practices...the isolation of worshipful meditation.” (<a id="a174_294"></a>[UB 160:1.10](/en/The_Urantia_Book/160#p1_10))

 Later in the passage, we see that this possibly involves a physical and mental discipline, and it certainly involves a form of stillness: